AssetMark | Blog

 1. Peace of Mind

-2. A Succession Plan Makes Your Business More Valuable and Marketable
+2. Make Your Business More Valuable and Marketable

-If you are working toward an internal succession or leaving your practice to your children or grandchildren, formalizing your intentions lays the groundwork to build your successors’ skills and groom them to ultimately take over the business.
+Is your business going to become a family legacy?
+If you are working toward internal succession or leaving your practice to your children or grandchildren, formalizing your intentions lays the groundwork to build your successors’ skills and groom them to ultimately take over the business.

 3 Considerations When Creating a Succession Strategy for Your Financial Advisor Practice

-Whether you are a financial advisor considering retirement or a next-generation advisor looking to grow through acquisition, you’ve got an interest in the methodology surrounding succession planning.
+Whether you are a financial advisor considering retirement or a next-generation advisor looking to grow through acquisition, you have an interest in the methodology surrounding succession planning.
 Done well, a succession plan maintains quality client relationships and allows for a smooth transition of the business.

 1. Do You Know Your Practice’s Value?